HangSS/DHCont/README.md

 # DHCont
-The results of EORSSD and ORSSD can be seen in this link:
+The results of EORSSD and ORSSD can be seen in "results.zip".